Neighbors clamor for Enders Road sidewalk

-A group of residents of the neighborhoods around Enders Road is hoping to generate community support for a sidewalk that would run the 1.1-mile length of the road between Route 173 to Route 92.
+TOWN OF MANLIUS – A group of residents of the neighborhoods around Enders Road are hoping to generate community support for a sidewalk that would run the 1.1-mile length of the road between Route 173 to Route 92.

 “They literally walk in the road because the shoulder is only about a foot wide,” said Monica Browning, the de facto leader of the group supporting the sidewalk.
 “The only place they can walk is either through people’s yards or on the road.”